alexmarcoo-nt/open-in-native-client/README.md

 2. Wait for the script to display the successful message.

 ### Note:
-This Github repo is forked from my old repo: https://github.com/alexmarcoo/open-in-native-client
+This GitHub repo is forked from my old repo: https://github.com/alexmarcoo/open-in-native-client
 All the new updates about native client patches are pushed here.